258th Field Artillery Regiment: After World War II

-In 1957 the battalion of the 258th FA at Kingsbridge Armory had all four batteries equipped with 105mm towed artillery pieces.
-In 1959 all the units were switched to 155mm towed.
+In 1957 the battalion of the 258th FA at Kingsbridge Armory had all four batteries equipped with 105 mm towed artillery pieces.
+In 1959 all the units were switched to 155 mm towed.
 At some time prior to 1962, the unit again changed to 8-inch howitzer towed.
 Additionally, in 1962 one battery was upgraded to the Honest John Rocket.

 1st Battalion (155mm towed), 2nd Bn (105mm towed), 3rd Bn (105mm towed), and the 4th Rocket/Howitzer Battalion armed with 8" Howitzer and Honest John Rocket were all located in the Kingsbridge Armory, Bronx, NY.
 They were part of the 42nd Infantry Division Artillery (DIVARTY).
 The 3rd Battalion was deactivated first; then in 1967 the 2nd Battalion, followed in 1973 by the 4th Battalion.

+In 2001, During the September 11 attacks, members of the 258 FA were among the first to arrive at the scene of the terrorist attacks on the World Trade Center and for the next several weeks actively assisted in the security and relief efforts at the site.

 In 2004, B Battery (temporarily redesignated Company G 89th Military Police Brigade) commanded by CPT Seth Morgulas (now Colonel and commander of the 369th Sustainment Brigade) and C Battery commanded by CPT Andrew Espinoza deployed to Iraq in support of Operation Iraqi Freedom II/III.
 B Battery was awarded the Meritorious Unit Citation for its service.

 In 2008, the 1st Battalion, 258th Field Artillery was composed of three batteries and a support company.
 Battery A was located in New Windsor, New York.
 Battery B in Bronx, New York.
 Headquarters and Headquarters Battery was in Jamaica, New York and Company G, 427th BSB in Jamaica, NY.
 The battalion was equipped with the M119 105 mm towed howitzer.
 It was planned that the battalion would re-equip with the M777 155 mm towed howitzer in 2019, at Fort Sill, OK.

 Since 2001 the battalion has sent soldiers to both Operation Enduring Freedom and Operation Iraqi Freedom.
-It was part of the 27th Infantry Brigade Combat Team, part of the 42nd Infantry Division.
+It is part of the 27th Infantry Brigade Combat Team, part of the 42nd Infantry Division.